loader image

 What We Have Learned About Treating Depression with Psilocybin

-• MycoMeditations psilocybin-assisted retreat model shows comparable positive outcomes for the treatment of depression as found within clinical research.
+• The MycoMeditations psilocybin-assisted retreat model shows comparable positive outcomes for the treatment of depression as found within clinical research.

 • MycoMeditations survey data shows better outcomes than biopharmaceutical company Compass Pathways in their Phase 2 studies of their proprietary psilocybin analog one month after psilocybin session(s) in Major Depressive Disorder.